snowflakedb/snowpark-checkpoints/README.md

 - skip_checks - Checks to be skipped.
 - job_context - Context for job-related operations.
 - sample_frac - Fraction of data to sample.
-- sample_n - Number of rows to sample.
+- sample_number - Number of rows to sample.
 - sampling_strategy - Strategy for sampling data.

 ## check_with_spark Decorator